 My favorite way to season a turkey is a combination of a flavorful dry rub and stuffing it with onion and garlic.

 - Placing whole onions and cloves of garlic inside (instead of traditional stuffing), infuses so much flavor while it roasts.
 Discard the onions/garlic after cooking.
-You could also stuff in handfuls of fresh herbs, like parsley or sage.
+You could also stuff in handfuls of fresh herbs, like parsley or sage, or citrus.

 - Make a dry rub with salt and pepper, thyme, sage, rosemary, or any mixture of savory seasonings you like (paprika, oregano, parsley, etc.).
 Then rub the mixture all over the surface of the turkey.